 - you pass the work test rules for at least 12 months from when you became a member of the scheme

 You can’t register for the Pension Bonus Scheme anymore.
 If you’re registered for the scheme, you may get a Commonwealth Seniors Health Card.

 Eligibility & payment rates

-- an Australian citizen
+- an Australian resident, and

 - are a refugee or former refugee